gios/gzipper/README.md

 #### --skip-compressed

 Ignores compressed files that have already exist in your directory.
+Works only with default `--output-file-format`.

 ### Cache